Phronesis2025/BibleStudyApp/docs/reading-rule.md

 - Loading states during API calls
 - User feedback via colored alert boxes
 - Detailed error logging to console

+## Debugging Sidebar Themes

+If theme tags are not displaying correctly in the sidebar:

+1. The code includes console logs to track theme data:

+   - When fetching reflections from Supabase
+   - When processing themes for each reflection
+   - During sidebar rendering for the current reflection

+2. Troubleshooting steps:

+   - Check data type of themes in Supabase (should be text[] array)
+   - Verify themes are stored in lowercase matching the predefined list
+   - Ensure the theme mapping exists in the ThemeChip component
+   - Check currentIndex is within bounds of the reflections array

+3. Theme rendering flowchart:
+   - Fetch reflections → process themes → store in state → render in sidebar
+   - Each step has corresponding console logs for debugging

 ## Performance